mtvs/eloquent-approval/README.md

 Approval process for Laravel's Eloquent models.

+## Why we need content approval in our apps

+Unless you're comfortable with unacceptable content, spam and any other violations that may appear in what the users post, you need to include some sort of content approval in your app.

+## Why approval process with three states

+Although it's possible to approve a model by using a boolean field but a field that has three possible values: pending, approved and rejected gives us more power.
+It differentiates between the models waiting for the decision and the rejected ones and also makes it clear for the user if their content gets rejected.

 ## How it works

 After the setup, when new entities are being created, they are marked as